gi-ba-bu/mywebsite/content/post/2021-08-05-hi-world/index.markdown

 I have customized the theme a bit using CSS and HTML code.

-The projects section hosts my notes about different data science topics.
-For example, a cool R package is a tool.
+The projects section hosts my little data science projects, or just some notes on interesting tools and softaware packages.

 Again, I am doing this just for fun.